nrennie/nrennie.rbind.io/content/blog/2023-02-17-making-pretty-pdfs-with-quarto/index.md

 }
 \setlength{\footskip}{20pt}
 ```
-To get this to work, we need to include `\pagestyle{mystyle}` just before our document content - that's what's stored in the `pagestyle.text` folder.
+To get this to work, we need to include `\pagestyle{mystyle}` just before our document content - that's what's stored in the `pagestyle.tex` file.
 Again, it could be included in the `template.qmd` file, but this approach means users don't see what they don't need to.

 Finally, I want to deal with the font: colours and font family.
 Let's start of with changing the colour of all the section title font to our `dark` colour.
 I also added an underline to subsection (##) headings.